 “I did not run away from you,” Douglass replied.
 “I ran away from slavery.”
 Douglass later published an account of the meeting in newspapers of the day and included it in a later memoir.

 During the meeting, Douglass apologized for blaming Auld for mistreating his grandmother, and found out his real birth date.
 They discussed death and parted as friends.
-Though personally reconciled to his former master, Douglass—and the 4 million slaves who had been emancipated at the end of the Civil War—could never be reconciled to the institution itself.
-He translated this rage into meaningful work on behalf of African-Americans, even after the institution of slavery was gone.
+Though personally reconciled to his former master, Douglass—and the 4 million enslaved people who had been emancipated at the end of the Civil War—could never be reconciled to the institution itself.
+He translated this rage into meaningful work on behalf of African Americans, even after the institution of slavery was gone.

 “Slavery is indeed gone, but its long, black shadow yet falls broad and large over the face of the whole country,” he said during an 1881 speech at Storer College in West Virginia.

 At that point, Douglass’s campaign against slavery had ended.
-But his fight for equality and civil rights for African-Americans outlasted both the institution and the master who had made his young life so miserable.
-His encounters with his former owner and family members underscored his belief that forward progress was possible—even when it was emotionally fraught.
+But his fight for equality and civil rights for African Americans outlasted both the institution and the owner who had made his young life so miserable.
+His encounters with that former owner and family members underscored his belief that forward progress was possible—even when it was emotionally fraught.